 - Give their name, residence, insurance information, and license number to the other party

-It’s vital to go to the hospital after speaking with the investigating officer.
-You need to begin treatment, so there’s documentation of your injury.
+After speaking with the investigating officer, it’s vital to go to the hospital.
+You need to begin treatment so there’s documentation of your injury.
 If the doctor recommends follow-up care, be sure to follow their orders.
-Medical records are valuable evidence in hit and run cases.
+Medical records are valuable evidence in hit-and-run cases.

 If an accident occurs and the other driver flees the scene, call 911 immediately.
 You should stay where you are until an officer shows up to investigate.
-If necessary, ask the 911 operator to send an ambulance for transport to a nearby hospital.
+Ask the 911 operator to send an ambulance to a nearby hospital if necessary.

 Law enforcement should speak to you about what happened and interview anyone who witnessed the crash.
-If you can recall relevant details, such as the car color, the direction the driver was heading, and the license plate number, inform the officer.
-You should also describe what the driver looks like if you saw them before they drove off.
+Inform the officer if you can recall relevant details, such as the car color, the direction the driver was heading, and the license plate number.
+You should also describe the driver’s appearance if you saw them before they drove off.

-The police report can be useful during a hit and run investigation.
+The police report can be useful during a hit-and-run investigation.
 Your legal team can request a copy and review the information it contains.
-There might be details that help determine where the driver went after fleeing the scene.
+Details might help determine where the driver went after fleeing the scene.

 Your legal team can use various resources to track down the driver and hold them responsible for the harm they caused.

 Your legal team can talk to witnesses and obtain their statements.
 Someone might have seen the entire incident, including where the driver headed after the collision.